 Extreme heat, unhealthy air hits Chicago Friday

 Dual threat puts the most vulnerable at risk on what’s expected to be the hottest day of the year.
-Temperatures, humidity should ease over the weekend.
+Temperatures, humidity should lower over the weekend.

 Chicagoans face a dual threat of deadly heat and unhealthy air Friday, expected to be the hottest day so far this year.